rks101/eglinux/README.md

 cat /proc/cpuinfo
 cat /proc/cpuinfo | grep "processor"
 ```
 Check the output.
-If you get 8 entries with processor numbered from 0 to 7, this suggests an 8 core cpu.
+If you get 8 entries with processor numbered from 0 to 7, this suggests 8 logical cores.

 How much memory (RAM) do we have on the system?
 Installed, free, and other memory details?